 "For you to do otherwise will amount to undermining national security and the law and order situation.
 Under no circumstances will this be tolerated," Buhari said.

-The Lagos governor on Friday published a list of 21 cases of policemen being prosecuted "for offences related to the violation of human rights in Lagos".
+The governor of Lagos, who imposed a round-the-clock curfew, published on Friday a list of 21 cases of policemen being prosecuted "for offences related to the violation of human rights in Lagos".

-"We are working to stabilise things across the state as we look to rebuild," he said.
+"We are working to stabilise things across the state as we look to rebuild," the governor said.

-US Secretary of State Mike Pompeo called for an investigation into violence by security forces in Nigeria, which also triggered condemnation from the United Nations, the African Union, the European Union and others.
+US Secretary of State Mike Pompeo called for an immediate investigation into violence by security forces in Nigeria, which also triggered condemnation by the United Nations, the African Union, the European Union and others.

 "We thank you and urge you all to seek to know all the facts available before taking a position or rushing to judgement and making hasty pronouncements," Buhari said.

 The spreading of "deliberate falsehood and misinformation, in particular through social media" was, he said, "a ploy to mislead the unwary within and outside Nigeria into unfair judgement and disruptive behaviour."